Sung-Huan/ANNOgesic/docs/source/index.rst

 Introduction
 =========================

-ANNOgesic is a modular, command-line tool that can integrated different types of RNA-Seq data like dRNA-Seq or RNA-Seq generated after transcript fragmentation and generates high quality genome annotations.
+ANNOgesic is a modular, command-line tool that can integrate different types of RNA-Seq data like dRNA-Seq or RNA-Seq generated after transcript fragmentation and generates high quality genome annotations.
 It can detect gene, CDS/tRNA/rRNA, TSS and processing sites, transcripts, terminator, Untranslated region (UTR)